 Scrum or Sprint retrospective is the scenario where the scrum members come together to do an appraisal of their work.
 It is a self-inspection on how they are executing their tasks.
 In Scrum retrospective, the team will evaluate what is working effectively, what went wrong, and what could be improved on.

 In essence, Scrum retrospective is an avenue for the team to empower, criticize the whole process and acknowledge their achievement as a team.
-It will allow the team to make a plan and a list of tasks for improving the next sprint.
+It will allow the team to make a plan and a list of tasks for improving the next agile sprint.
 Sinnaps, project management software can be used by the Scrum team in undertaking their scrum retrospective, it will allow effective collaboration among the stakeholders involved in the task.

 Iteration retrospective is a regular ceremony where agile team members discuss the results of the iteration, review their practices, and identify ways to improve their iteration.